pnp/sp-dev-fx-aces/samples/ImageCard-HTML-React-FAQs/README.md

 - in the command-line run:
   - **npm install**
   - **gulp serve**
-- Add the "Fequently Asked Quesiotns" ACE to the dashboard page
+- Add the "Fequently Asked Questions" ACE to the dashboard page
 - Edit the properties of the ACE as needed

 ## References